 The Internet of Things offers a wealth of opportunities.
 With applications from smart homes to smart factories, IoT is expected to become ubiquitous.
 The promise of IoT is to bring immense benefits to both customers and providers of smart solutions, through the automation of various processes.

 The focus of most IoT companies is on platforms and applications.
-The complexity of IoT integration often surprises integration leaders, as the part of IoT projects that involves installation or integration of various components at the edge, is often not as appealing as the all encompassing cloud.
+The complexity of IoT integration often surprises customers during IoT projects that involve the installation or integration of various components at the edge.

 Gartner predicts that through 2018, half the cost of implementing IoT solutions will be spent on integrating various IoT components with each other and back-end systems.
 As IoT projects involve a large number of devices, a proliferation of application programming interfaces (APIs), and large amounts of data, integration of these components is often underestimated in terms of resources and time.